Why Kindness Matters

 But as well as being contagious there is evidence that the acts of kindness or prosocial spending can actually increase within a social network or community.
 Work by Fowler and Christakis in 2010 (7) showed that cooperative behaviour cascades in human social networks showing that altruism could spread up to 3 degrees of separation (from person to person to person to person) and tended to become greater.

 It seems that small acts of kindness may have the power to spread and grow into something greater than the original act.
+So, why else would you consider including acts of kindness as part of your routine?

 Acts of Kindness are never forgotten